In the World

 El Salvador

-For nearly 30 years, members of Brown Memorial have partnered with Maria Madre De Los Pobres, a Catholic parish on the outskirts of San Salvador.
-Brown became an “Accompanying Congregation” during the Salvadoran Civil War, sending delegates to San Salvador to support, witness and literally accompany members of the congregation as they faced the dangers of the war.
-Today, we continue to support the congregation by supporting the local ministries of their parish and by sending delegations to learn about their culture.
-Many families at Brown are “Godparents” to children in the neighborhood of La Chacra, supporting their education and basic needs.
-View a video presentation of the 2016 delegation trip to El Salvador.
+Brown Memorial has partnered with Maria Madre De Los Pobres, a Catholic parish on the outskirts of San Salvador, since 1986.
+Brown became an “Accompanying Congregation” during the Salvadoran Civil War, sending delegates to San Salvador to support, witness, and literally accompany congregation members as they faced the dangers of the war.
+Since then, we have sent more than ten delegations to visit our friends at Madre.